Largest Colleges and Universities in Texas

 Largest Universities in Texas

 Texas A&M University at College Station has the highest enrollment of any four-year college campus in the country.
-At over 74,000 students, it beats out the next-largest Texas school by more than 20,000 learners.
+With over 74,000 students, it beats out the next-largest Texas school by more than 20,000 learners.

 Most of the largest schools in Texas are public colleges or universities, with just three private schools making the top 25.